Back to blog

 The alternatives above each solve a specific slice of what Apollo does, and most do that slice better.
 Pick the tool that matches what you actually need, not what sounds impressive in a feature comparison.

 If you want the simplest path from ICP to booked meetings without managing tools at all, start a campaign with GTM Bud.
-Your first 10 leads are free, and setup takes 15 minutes.
+Setup takes about 15 minutes.

 Thomas Ryan Oakes